kubeflow/website/README.md

 **Example:** The following shortcode defines the minimum required version of
 Kubernetes:

-- File name of the shortcode:
+- File name of the shortcode is:

   ```
   kubernetes-min-version.html
   ```

-- Content of the shortcode:
+- Content of the shortcode is:

   ```
   1.8